Austin ATV Accident Attorneys

 ATVs are very popular among people who enjoy the off-road experience.
 These motorized vehicles are intended to be used in places that ordinary vehicles don’t go, and each ATV driver is, of course, free to imagine new places to take the vehicle.
-The basic design of the vehicles includes a seat which the driver straddles and handlebars for steering.
+While there is some inherent risk in using these types of vehicles, users have the right to expect a reasonable level of safety when correctly using ATVs.
+Those harmed by defective or dangerous ATVs may be able to pursue compensation under a product liability claim.

 ATV Accident Statistics